Mayankgg01/Boundless-Prover-Guide/README.md

  >Bento: `Bento is the local proving infrastructure.
 Bento will take requests, prove them and return the result.`

-* Do this above process before starting bento: only 50 series card holders:

 1. Here we will run bento & benchmark our GPUs: